 In this exchange, person B expresses their understanding in response to person A’s statement with なるほど.

 Now you can use なるほど in your next interaction!
-With friends, with co-workers, or your boss at work!
+With friends, with co-workers, or with your boss at work!